Last Updated on December 31, 2022

 Amerisleep AS3

-Also, at 12 inches thick, being thinner than others which are usually 14 inches and above, it’s easier for people who are challenged by bad backs to get into and out of bed without difficulty.
+Compared to other mattresses, the Amerisleep AS3 is thinner at 12 inches (compared to the standard 14 inches and above), making it easier for people with bad backs to get in and out of bed without difficulty.

 Further reading: Learn more about the AS1-5 mattress in our Amerisleep reviews.